Encharted Cook

 So, I needed to put my thinking cap on as to how to make a fantastic bun.

 I love watching The Big Bang Theory.
 I really do.
-An early episode featured Sheldon comparing “The Big Boy Burger” to the Cheesecake Factory’s “Barbeque Burger”.
-His analysis was that the meat-to-bun-to-condiment ratio of the Barbeque Burger was more satisfying than the Big Boy Burger.
+An early episode featured Sheldon comparing "The Big Boy Burger" to the Cheesecake Factory's "Barbeque Burger".
+His analysis found that the meat-to-bun-to-condiment ratio of the Barbeque Burger was more satisfying than that of the Big Boy Burger.

 So that was my first thought.
 Don't make the buns too large.